tamada/rrh/README.md

 [![Gitter misc_ja](https://img.shields.io/badge/Gitter-For_Japanese-red.svg)](https://gitter.im/rrh_git/misc_ja)

 For Japanese user, `misc_ja` channel has discussions in Japanese.
-The public language of other channels and GitHub pages is English.
+The public language of other channels and GitHub pages are English.